Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth

 In \cite{Schwartzman2006}, Schwartzman introduced scaling-rotation curves as a way of interpolating between SPD matrices in such a way that eigenvectors and eigenvalues both change at uniform speed.
 To provide a geometric framework for these curves, Section 2 is devoted to systematic characterization of fibers and its connection to the stratification of $\sympp$.
-This allows to build upon the scaling-rotation framework for SPD matrices proposed in \cite{JSG2015scarot}, which provides a geometric interpretation for the scaling-rotation curves in \cite{Schwartzman2006}.
+This allows us to build upon the scaling-rotation framework for SPD matrices proposed in \cite{JSG2015scarot}, which provided a geometric interpretation for the scaling-rotation curves in \cite{Schwartzman2006}.
 In particular, our characterization of fibers is essential in understanding differential topology and geometry of this framework.

-In the scaling-rotation framework for SPD matrices, a distance $\dsr(X,Y)$ between any two matrices $X,Y\in \sympp$ is measured by the minimal distance between fibers $\E_X$ and $\E_Y$.
-For the distance between fibers in $M$, we choose the Riemannian structure on $M=\Sop\times \D^+(p)$ as a product structure determined by bi-invariant Riemannian metrics $\gsop, \gdp$ on the two factors (each of which is a Lie group).
+In the scaling-rotation framework for SPD matrices, the ``distance" $\dsr(X,Y)$ between any two matrices $X,Y\in \sympp$ is defined to be the distance between fibers $\E_X$ and $\E_Y$ in $M$, as determined by a suitable Riemannian structure on $M$.
+We choose the Riemannian metric on $M=\Sop\times \D^+(p)$ to be a product metric determined by bi-invariant Riemannian metrics $g_{\So}, \gdp$ on the two factors (each of which is a Lie group).
 The corresponding squared distance function $d_M^2$ is a sum of squares.